West Virginia hires Troy’s Brown for 6 years, $19.05 million

-MORGANTOWN, W.Va. — West Virginia has hired Troy’s Neal Brown on a six-year, $19.05 million contract to coach the Mountaineers.
+West Virginia hired Troy’s Neal Brown on Saturday to coach the Mountaineers, landing the youngest of six coaches in the FBS who have won at least 10 games each of the last three seasons.

-Brown replaces Dana Holgorsen, who left West Virginia to become Houston’s coach.
+The 38-year-old Brown signed a six-year, $19.05 million contract and replaces Dana Holgorsen, who left West Virginia to become Houston’s coach.

-The school announced Brown’s hiring on Saturday.
-President E. Gordon Gee says he’s confident the 38-year-old Brown is a “good fit” for West Virginia, its football program and the state.
+“When I started this national search, I learned quickly that he checked all the boxes for what I was looking for in our next football coach,” West Virginia athletic director Shane Lyons said.

 Brown coached Troy since 2015 and went 35-16 at the Sun Belt Conference school in Alabama, including 3-0 in bowl games.
 His teams won at Nebraska this past season and at LSU in 2017.
 The Trojans lost 30-24 at Clemson in 2016, the season the Tigers won the national title.